Vienna Philharmonic (coin): History

 In November 1988, the Austrian Mint was authorized to produce one-ounce and fractional-ounce gold bullion coins by the Austrian National Council.

 The gold Vienna Philharmonic was first offered on October 10, 1989, and was initially minted in two sizes: one-ounce and one-quarter ounce.
 The one-tenth and one-half ounce coins were added in 1991 and 1994 respectively.
 All coins feature the same design with the only difference being the weight and face value shown.
 The popularity of the Vienna Philharmonic grew quickly: in 1990, the coin was the best selling in Europe and second in the world.
 In 1992, 1995, 1996 and 2000 the World Gold Council declared it the best-selling gold coin in the world.
 Since its introduction in October 1989 up to 2012, more than 14 million Philharmonics have been sold for a total weight of 9.6 million ounces or approximately 329 tons of gold.

-After the introduction of the euro, Philharmoincs began to be minted with a face value denominated in the new currency starting in 2002.
-Since February 1, 2008, a one-ounce silver version of the coin with a nominal value of 1.50 euros has been issued, struck from 99.9 percent pure silver.
-Unlike the reeded edge of the gold coin, the edge of the silver coins are smooth.
-Coins are shipped in boxes of 500, called "monster boxes."
+After the introduction of the euro, Philharmonics began to be minted with a face value denominated in the new currency starting in 2002.
+Since February 1, 2008, a one-ounce silver version of the coin with a nominal value of 1.5 euros has been issued, struck from 99.9 percent pure silver.
+Coins are shipped in boxes of 500, called "monster boxes".
 Each monster box consists of 25 tubes of 20 coins each.
 Sales of the silver Philharmonic have been brisk with over five million coins sold, equal to 1,800 tons of silver in the 5-year period of 2008 through 2012.

 The mint introduced a one-ounce platinum coin with the same design as the gold and silver in 2016.
 Like the gold coin, it has a face value of 100 euros.
 The purity is shown as 999.5 with the obverse of the coin reading "1 UNZE PLATIN 999.5."

 The Vienna Philharmonic is currently the only European bullion coin with a face value in euros, although it is only legal tender in Austria.
-In 2004, the Vienna Philharmonic accounted for 35 to 40 percent of sales in Europe.
+In 2004, the Vienna Philharmonic accounted for 35 to 40% of sales in Europe.
 It is also popular in Japan and North America.
+In 2022, the Vienna Philharmonic gold coin was the top-selling bullion gold coin in Japan and Europe.

-For the 25th anniversary of the Vienna Philharmonic gold coin, the mint introduced the 1/25-ounce coin featuring the same design, but with a face value of 4.00 euros.
+For the 25th anniversary of the Vienna Philharmonic gold coin, the mint introduced the 1/25-ounce coin featuring the same design, but with a face value of 4 euros.
 Also for the anniversary, 5,000 proof sets of the one-ounce and one-quarter ounce coins were produced.
 The 1/25-ounce coin has been continued in production.